 The maturity of the agency's liabilities is typically at least as long as the contractual maturity of its assets.
-More than one third of the loans have a long-term economic duration despite the fact that they are short-term on a contractual basis due to their call features.
+More than one-third of the loans have a long-term economic duration, despite the fact that they are short term on a contractual basis because of their call features.
 These loans imply some gaps, which have been reduced recently as KommunKredit lengthened the term structure of the funding allocated to this portfolio.
 The risks arising from these gaps are also mitigated by a large liquidity reserve and closely managed through the monitoring of the institution's survival period under stress.

-Most of the outstanding funding before currency hedging is in Euro, US dollars and Danish kroner as of year-end 2019.
+Most of the outstanding funding before currency hedging was in euros, US dollars and Danish kroner as of end June 2020.

-As of year-end 2019 funding due to credit institutions and debt securities issued stood at DKK219 billion, an increase by DKK10.7 billion compared to year-end 2018 due to the increase in lending and leasing.
-In June 2020, KommuneKredit issued a new 5-year USD1 billion benchmark, which was oversubscribed and offered as a switch and tender offer to existing investors in two outstanding USD benchmarks.
+As of the end of December 2020, funding from credit institutions and debt securities issued was DKK212.7 billion, a DKK6.2 billion drop from year-end 2019, in spite of the increase in lending and leasing.
+In June 2020, KommuneKredit issued a new five-year \$1 billion benchmark, which was oversubscribed and offered as a switch and tender offer to existing investors in two outstanding US dollar benchmarks.
+Furthermore, in connection to this issuance, KommuneKredit bought back outstanding EMTN notes with maturities less than 12 months for a total amount of \$191 million.

-Similar to its peers, KommuneKredit has issued three green bonds (€500 million in May 2017, €750 million issuance in June 2018, and €500 million in November 2019) to fund sustainable lending across Denmark, and by the year-end 2019 the value of disbursed loans amounted to DKK13.0 billion.
+Similar to its peers, KommuneKredit has issued three green bonds (€500 million in May 2017, €750 million in June 2018, €500 million in November 2019 and another €500 million in August 2020) to fund sustainable lending across Denmark, and as of year-end 2020, the value of disbursed loans amounted to DKK17.1 billion.

-The association maintains a substantial liquidity portfolio, consisting of highly rated securities with various maturities (most securities have maturities below three years and an important share below one year), with the bulk of investments in supra-nationals, agencies and covered bonds.
-As of year-end 2019 the size of the liquidity portfolio amounted to 19.0% of tangible banking assets.
+The association maintains a substantial liquidity portfolio, consisting of highly rated securities with various maturities (most securities have maturities below three years and an important share below one year), with the bulk of investments in supranationals, agencies and covered bonds.
+As of the end of December 2020, the size of the liquidity portfolio amounted to 15.3% of tangible banking assets.
 KommuneKredit's liquidity portfolio is comparable with the portfolios of its peers in terms of size and credit quality.
-Unlike some peers, KommuneKredit does not have direct access to central bank liquidity, however.
+However, unlike some peers, KommuneKredit does not have direct access to central bank liquidity.